 If you are selling goods or products online and some of your customers are located in Utah, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

 Under Utah law, certain items are exempt from sales tax, and certain purchasers may not be required to pay sales tax.
 For example, most food and food ingredients are exempt from sales tax.
-More generally, you can find information on exempt items in the various subsections of Utah Code 59-12-104, as well as information on exempt purchasers.
+You can find information on exempt items in the various subsections of Utah Code 59-12-104, as well as information on exempt purchasers.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The STC publishes a webpage discussing use tax in connection with Internet purchases; it states that, “If you purchase online or through a mail order from an out-of-state business, you must still pay Utah sales tax.
-If the tax was not paid to the business at the time of purchase, you must pay it with your Utah individual income tax return.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The STC has a webpage and a short publication that discuss use tax.
+In connection with Internet purchases, the webpage states that, “If you purchased an item from an out-of-state seller, including internet . . . purchases, and the seller did not collect sales tax on that purchase, you must pay the use tax directly to the Tax Commission.”